raul23/vocab-augmentor/README.md

 ## Features

 - **Multi-Language Support**: Supports a variety of languages, making it versatile for learners of different languages.
 - **Advanced Translation Models**: Choose from multiple state-of-the-art translation models for accurate translations.
 - **Automatic Segmentation**: Segments the provided text to identify individual words.
 - **New Vocabulary Detection**: Detects words not present in your existing vocabulary list.
 - **Detailed Word Information**: Saves new words along with their translation, pinyin (if applicable), and part of speech (POS).
 - **Audio Pronunciation**: Adds pronunciation sounds for new words using MeloTTS for supported languages, including English, French, Spanish, Chinese, Korean, and Japanese.
+- **Selective Module Installation**: Modules are installed only when needed for specific tasks.
 - **CSV Export**: Updates and exports the vocabulary list to a CSV file for easy access and further study, including clickable links to audio files.

 ## Installation ⭐